External Risk Signals · Australian Independent Schools

 Board signal of the month Page 7

-The Canvas breach named 122 Australian schools — but the board-level question isn't Canvas.
+The Canvas breach was one of the largest education-sector breaches on record, but the board-level question isn't Canvas.
 It's what the school's position is on critical-vendor concentration, and how the board knows that position is holding between the moments it asks.

 Risk weather this month Page 3